mqtthiqs/at-doc/docs/modules/time.md

 !!! warning "This section is a **work in progress**"

+_Delay_

+A delay is a barely a musical device.
+For this exact reason, it can be a thousand things.
+A delay line is

+purely time-domain operations

 At its heart, _Time_ is a multi-tap delay with granular playback and per-tap built-in resonant filter, taking inspiration from GRM's Phonogene and Morphophone family of instruments.

 ## Features

-- freely-tunable multi-tap delay (up to 32 taps)
+- freely-tunable delay with multiple tap (up to 32 taps)
 - per-tap resonant band-pass filter
 - variable-rate write/read speed
 - continuous control of repitching vs. granular (crossfading) playback